-Thankfully, this isn't as difficult as it sounds, and we're going to give you a step-by-step guide to installing Windows 10 from your own USB stick or DVD.
+Don’t worry, though; this isn't as complicated as it sounds, and we're going to give you a step-by-step guide to installing Windows 10 from your own USB stick or DVD.

 What you'll need

 Perhaps the easiest option for create a backup install drive is via USB.
 If you plan on going this route, you'll need a USB flash drive that is at least 4GB in size.
-Keep in mind that anything currently on the drive will be erased in the process, so it's advisable to backup anything you may have saved on your drive of choice and start fresh.
+Keep in mind that anything currently on the drive will be erased in the process, so it's advisable to backup anything you may have saved on your drive of choice before you get started.

 Download the Windows 10 ISO file